apache/apisix/docs/en/latest/how-to-build.md

 ### Installation via RPM Repository (CentOS)

+> This installation method is suitable for CentOS 7 and CentOS 8.

 If the official OpenResty repository is **not installed yet**, the following command will help you automatically install both OpenResty and Apache APISIX repositories.

 ```shell